 Stephen I. Vladeck

-Professor Vladeck, who spent the first 11 years of his career teaching at the University of Miami and American University Washington College of Law.
-He is an elected member of the American Law Institute; and a Distinguished Scholar at the Robert S. Strauss Center for International Security and Law, the Supreme Court Fellow at the Constitution Project, a member of the Advisory Committee to the ABA Standing Committee on Law and National Security, and a fellow at the Center on National Security at Fordham University School of Law.
-He is also a member of the Board of Academic Advisors of the American Constitution Society and the advisory boards of the Electronic Privacy Information Center (EPIC), the National Institute of Military Justice (NIMJ), and the RAND History of U.S. Military Policy.
+Vladeck joined the Texas faculty in 2016 after 11 years teaching at the University of Miami School of Law and American University Washington College of Law.
+He is an elected member of the University of Texas Faculty Council; an elected member of the American Law Institute; and a Distinguished Scholar at the Robert S. Strauss Center for International Security and Law.
+He is the Supreme Court Fellow at the Constitution Project; and a member of the Advisory Committee to the ABA Standing Committee on Law and National Security, the Board of Academic Advisors of the American Constitution Society, and the advisory boards of the Electronic Privacy Information Center, the National Institute of Military Justice, and the RAND History of U.S. Military Policy.